Jennifer Owen: Career

-Jennifer Bak was the daughter of F. A. Bak, a noted amateur ornithologist and Leicester based textile manufacturer.
-She went on to study zoology in Oxford where, in 1955 as an undergraduate, she met Denis Owen.
-They married after graduation in 1958 and she went to the University of Michigan to work as a teaching fellow and complete a research PhD on the study of wasps.
-After the doctorate Owen took up teaching positions from 1962 in Makerere University, Uganda and Fourah Bay College, Sierra Leone as well as Sweden.
-On her return to the department of zoology with University of Leicester in 1971 she noticed the huge number of insects in her garden in the United Kingdom compared to those in Africa and the study began.
+Jennifer Bak was the daughter of Kate and Frank Alan Bak.
+Her father was a noted amateur ornithologist and Leicester based textile manufacturer.
+She studied zoology at the University of Oxford in 1955.
+She studied under academics such as Charles Sutherland Elton and gradudated with a first class degree.
+At university she met Denis Owen.
+They married on 12 July 1958, after graduation, and together they had two children.
+She went to the University of Michigan to work as a teaching fellow and complete a research PhD on wasps.
+After her doctorate she took up teaching positions from 1962 in Makerere University, Uganda and Fourah Bay College, Sierra Leone as well as Sweden.
+While in Africa she noted that her garden had more species of butterfly than the nearby rainforest, due to hosting the savanna species too.

+On Owen's return to the department of zoology at the University of Leicester in 1971 she noticed the large number of insects in her garden in the Humberstone suburb of Leicester, so she started to record them in 1972.
+Her home was a four bedroom, 1920s house at 66 Scraptoft Lane.